whitechdevs/fullstack-test-senior/README.md

 - Use a starter kit of your choice.
 - Feel free to use npm packages to help you achieve a result.
 - Feel free to also document your approach, any shortcomings and concerns that you encountered during the process, though this is not a mandatory requirement, it helps us better understand your thought process.
+- Code does not need to be production ready

 ## Deliverable